Brand Reference Guide

 Our brand tells the story of how Empyrean delivers a technological solution with a human touch.
 The circle provides a foundational element for our visual vocabulary.

-A circle represents union, commitment, love or community.
+A circle represents union, wholeness, commitment, and community.

 Corporate Logo